necrolingus/nodejs_webhook_listener_v2/README.md

 docker-compose up -d
 ```

-This starts both the webhook listener and a PostgreSQL instance.
-Make sure your `.env` file is configured — the compose file passes it to both containers.
+This starts the webhook listener container and maps a persistent volume for the SQLite database.
+Make sure your `.env` file is configured.

 ### Dockerfile only